If you have created a game and would like to submit it to our attention for publication, please read the following carefully and completely.

 Protection, Copyright, Patenting, NDA’s etc.

 There is no defined law to protect your ideas from being copied.
 However, the small size of the market and relative small economic implications make it not worth it.
-Besides our honesty, of course.
+Besides our honesty, of course, we have dozens of games that are being developed at any given time and simply don’t have the time or energy to ‘steal’ your idea.

 If you’re expecting a Non Disclosure Agreement (NDA), then don’t even bother; we’re not interested.
 We WANT you, and everyone who works on or sees your game, to be excited and willing to talk about it to anyone and everyone, and their dog!